bravetechnologycoop/BraveButtons/README.md

 The standard way to migrate data is to use the pg_dump command to create a backup of the old database (which is just a sequence of PostgreSQL commands) and to feed this file to the new database.

-If you're migrating from a local database to a remote database that has already had users created and migration scripts run on it, you'll want to create this backup without owners (using the -O flag) and specify to only dump the data, not the schema (with the --data-only flag)
+If you're migrating from a local database to a remote database that has already had users created and migration scripts run on it, you'll want to create this backup without owners (using the -O flag) and specify to only dump the data, not the schema (with the --data-only flag).

 You can either pipe the output of pg_dump directly to the new database